Myp3a/apple-music-api/README.md

 ### Apple Developer Token
 Allows interaction with all public API's.
 Required.
 You can get it with the instruction [here](https://developer.apple.com/documentation/applemusicapi/generating_developer_tokens).
+> Probably, automatic token retriever could be made - Music app fetches the token with the request to `https://sf-api-token-service.itunes.apple.com/apiToken`, passing a lot of unknown data.
+> If the data is app-specific, then there is a possibility that a developer token won't be needed anymore.
+If the data is tied to the user, then, well, everything will be as it is.
 ### Music User Token
 Allows interaction with your library.
 Required for library functions.
 You can get it by following the instruction [here](https://developer.apple.com/documentation/applemusicapi/user_authentication_for_musickit)